36 B2B questions to fall in love with

 The bottom line: you have to earn a customer's attention

-An effective content marketing strategy for B2B niche players is not about quick conversions, but about building long-term relationships.
-It's like love.
-After all, it's not about you at all.
-Nobody wants to date “ a thought leader”.
-Good content and brilliant marketing are mainly about you structurally having better customer conversations than your competitor.
+An effective content marketing strategy for B2B niche players is therefore not about quick conversions, but about building long-term relationships.
+Real love, in other words, and your customer will notice that.
+Want to seduce someone?
+Then know one thing: it's not about you at all.
+It's always about the other person.
+Nobody wants to date a ‘thought leader’, but they do want to date someone who is a good listener and can turn issues into solutions.
+Good content and brilliant marketing are therefore mainly about you having structurally better customer conversations than your competitor.

 By putting sharp, relevant customer questions at the centre of your content, three things happen: